 Misdemeanor Arrests: An officer may arrest without a warrant a person who has allegedly committed a crime classified as a misdemeanor only if the crime was committed in the officer's view. (§ 17-13-30).
 Off-duty police officer may not arrest as private citizen for misdemeanor committed outside his jurisdictional limits.
 See State v.
 McAteer, 340 S.C.
 644, 532 S.E.
 2d 65 (S.C.
 2000).

-Uniform Traffic Tickets: Under §56-7-10 and §56-7-15 there are only three categories of offenses for which the State may use a uniform traffic ticket (UTT) instead of an arrest warrant to commence proceedings in the magistrate and municipal court: (1) traffic offenses; (2) offenses specifically listed in §56-7-10; and (3) offenses within the subject matter jurisdiction of the magistrate or municipal court that are committed "in the presence of a law enforcement officer."
-In State v.
-Ramsey, 398 S.C.
-275, 727 S.E.2d 429 (S.C.App., 2012), the Court of Appeals clarified that “freshly committed” offenses may not be written on a UTT because the clear language of §56-7-15 requires the offense be committed in the presence of the officer, not freshly committed.
+Uniform Traffic Tickets: Under §56-7-10 and §56-7-15, there are only three categories of offenses for which the State may use a uniform traffic ticket (UTT) instead of an arrest warrant to commence proceedings in the magistrate and municipal court: (1) traffic offenses; (2) offenses specifically listed in §56-7-10; and (3) offenses within the subject matter jurisdiction of the magistrate or municipal court that were freshly committed or committed in the presence of a law enforcement officer.

-Subsection (B) of § 56-7-15 requires that an officer who uses a uniform traffic ticket to make an arrest in a criminal domestic violence matter (for a violation of Chapter 25 of Title 16) must complete and file an incident report immediately after the issuance of the ticket.
+Subsection (B) of § 56-7-15 requires that an officer who uses a uniform traffic ticket to make an arrest in a criminal domestic violence matter (for a violation of Chapter 25 of Title 16) or shoplifting (for a violation of §16-13-110) must complete and file an incident report immediately after the issuance of the ticket.